Joey Meneses Player Props: Nationals vs. Braves

-The Washington Nationals, including Joey Meneses (.429 on-base percentage in past 10 games, 79 points above season-long percentage), battle starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.
+On Sunday, Joey Meneses (batting .378 in his past 10 games) and the Washington Nationals play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 1:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Braves.
+In his last game, he had two hits (going 2-for-4) against the Braves.

 Joey Meneses Game Info & Props vs. the Braves